-Manual validation was performed by a single primary validator who re-executed each agent setup and compared results against the reference artifacts; outlier cases were discussed among authors.
-While we did not measure formal inter-rater agreement, the validation relies on reproducible, artifact-based checks (file existence, project-specific references, tool output comparison) rather than subjective judgment, and all verdicts, logs, and rubrics are included in the replication package for independent verification.
+Manual validation was performed by a single primary validator, who re-executed agent setups and compared the resulting artifacts against the task-specific reference criteria.
+Outlier cases were discussed among the authors, but we did not measure formal inter-rater agreement.
+However, the validation procedure relies primarily on reproducible artifact checks, such as file existence, project-specific references, tool output, and analysis evidence.
+We include the verification protocol and logs to support independent inspection.

-We measure success through tool-specific checks rather than numeric thresholds (e.g., we do not require a minimum number of KLEE paths or AFL++ corpus entries).
-This binary criterion evaluates whether the agent-produced setup is \emph{correct and functional}, not whether the analysis itself is exhaustive.
-The low medians in Table~\ref{tab:tool_output_stats} (e.g., AFL++ 0.4\% coverage, KLEE 2~test cases) reflect short runtimes (30--60\,s for dynamic tools), not setup quality; we re-run borderline setups with extended budgets to confirm functionality.
-For instance, we let two AFL++ setups run for several hours and observed crashes and hangs, confirming that the agent-produced harnesses and configurations are correct and that longer runtimes yield deeper analysis.
-A tiered metric (e.g., partial vs.\ full completion) is a natural extension, but evidence of a correct, functional setup is already a notable achievement given the task complexity.